ByteRookie/AGS_Service/README.md

 1. **update_ags_status** checks if `zone.home` is empty unless `disable_zone` is enabled.
 If nobody is home the status becomes `OFF`.
 2. When a `schedule_entity` is defined the status follows its state.
 With `schedule_override` disabled the system turns `OFF` whenever the schedule is off.
 3. Devices can define `override_content`.
 When a playing device's `media_content_id` contains this text the service switches to `Override` and that device becomes the primary speaker.
-4. If any active room has a TV that is on, status changes to `ON TV`.
+4. If any room with its media switch on has a TV that is on, status changes to `ON TV`.
+5. When `tv_mode` is `no_music` those rooms are ignored until the TV turns off.
-5. Otherwise the status is simply `ON`.
+6. Otherwise the status is simply `ON`.

 `determine_primary_speaker` sorts devices in each active room by priority and picks the first playing speaker.
 If none are found it immediately falls back to the preferred device.